Call for Artists

 "Translate" que se halla en la parte superior derecha de la pantalla.

-Santa Fe, New Mexico—New Mexico artists are invited to apply for inclusion in “LONGER TABLE,” the Community Gallery’s Fall 2019 exhibit.
-All New Mexico artists interested in addressing issues related to food production, sustainability, scarcity, equity, affordability, safety, access and availability are encouraged to apply.
-“LONGER TABLE” will run from October, 2019 through January, 2020.
+Santa Fe, New Mexico—New Mexico artists are invited to apply for inclusion in “PLAY/THINGS,” the Community Gallery’s Spring 2020 exhibit.
+All New Mexico artists interested in addressing issues related to the role of toys and play in creativity, the iconography of toys from childhood, the trend towards the digitization of play and the decline of toys in retail.
+“PLAY/THINGS” will run from March through May 2020.

 The Community Gallery promotes and exhibits the work of New Mexico artists and artisans, with emphasis on Santa Fe, through exhibitions, professional training and community involvement in the arts.
 For more information about the Community Gallery, visit www.SantaFeArtsCommission.org or call 505-955-6707.